lee-plus-plus/mll-datasets-organizer-demo/readme.md

-# simple framework to orgnize multi-label classification datasets
+# demo framework to organize multi-label learning datasets

-This code repository aims to give you a simple framework to **orgnize** massive mutli-label classification datasets.
+This code repository aims to give you a demonstration framework to **orgnize** massive mutli-label learning datasets.

 In details, it can